SRSG-Workshops/spreadsheets/_episodes/00-intro.md

 statistical analysis program.
 We will show you how to use some features of spreadsheet programs to check your data quality along the way and produce preliminary summary statistics.

-In this lesson, we will assume that you are most likely using Excel as your primary spreadsheet program - there are others, but Excel seems to be the program most used by researchers and scientists.

 In this lesson we are going to talk about: